Skip to content

-Following the completion of the main house and its enjoyment for a year or two, the client realised that there was a fundamental piece of the jigsaw missing from the lifestyle he had created.
+Following the completion of the main house totalling 9,500 sq ft and its enjoyment for a year or two, the client realised that there was a fundamental piece of the jigsaw missing from the lifestyle he had created – a supercar man cave.
+Which would answer a practical problem too.

 Looking out onto the driveway hinted at the missing component.
 Our client’s collection of sports cars sat on a driveway in the affluent south Manchester suburb of Bowdon where the weather was not always as pretty as the cars themselves.